mars-f/conduit-docs/getting-started.rst

 ::

   $ hg commit
-  mozreview: Fix that broken thing (Bug 123456) r?smacleod
+  mozreview: Fix that broken thing

   There was a thing that was broken, because we assumed apples, but there were actually oranges.
 Switch over to oranges.

   $ hg wipshort
-  @  4816 tip mozreview: Fix that broken thing (Bug 123456) r?smacleod
-  o  4815 @ Bug 1309644 - Adding Kyle Machulis to WebIDL DOM Peer Hook; r=ted
+  @  4816 tip mozreview: Fix that broken thing o  4815 @ Bug 1309644 - Adding Kyle Machulis to WebIDL DOM Peer Hook; r=ted
   |
   ~